DogeSoftware/yt-resolve/README.md

 ### Why?
 Let's assume you want to download some music.
 You found a playlist converter that can export all of the song names from your Spotify (or any streaming music service) playlist.
 Now, you want to download all of these songs off YouTube.
 You can use this tool to get the URL's of your songs and then add all of the URLs to a youtube downloader such as youtube-dl: `youtube-dl --batch-file='./result.txt'`

-**Important:** That was just a example. __The "DogeSoftware" group respects the intellectual property rights of others, and requests you to do the same.
+**NOTE: That was just a example.
+The "DogeSoftware" group respects the intellectual property rights of others, and requests you to do the same.
 DogeSoftware does not permit infringement of intellectual property rights through their software.
-This project is intended for educational purposes only!__
+This project is intended for educational purposes only!**

 ### I'm confused about X.
 Please see [the wiki](https://github.com/DogeSoftware/yt-resolve/wiki).